 Some people may find it next to impossible to predict how other drivers around them may drive.
 You must remember that you can only control how you drive, and you can only react to how other drivers drive.
 If another road user displays any form of aggressive driving, instead of getting even, using your horn excessively, or making many different hand gestures towards them, try to relax and give yourself some space from that driver.

 5 Practice Good Communication

 Having good communication skills on the road allows you to somewhat predict how other road users interact with the road.
 This can involve correctly using your indicators, hazard lights, eye contact, waves, and nods.
 An example of this might be seen at pedestrian crosswalks.
 If there are pedestrians waiting to cross when you are stopped, you can wave them through with a friendly hand gesture, letting them know they can cross before you advance or turn through.
 Always ensure that you are communicating with other road users in a positive manner.
 While there might be instances where you’re angry at how another driver is driving unsafe, never flash your lights, honk your horn at them or display other angry signals to them.

 6 Protect yourself and your passengers

-If there is an instance where your safety and the safety of your passengers is threatened, its always best not to get out of the vehicle and interact with the other driver.
+If there is an instance where your safety and the safety of your passengers are threatened, it’s always best not to get out of the vehicle and interact with the other driver.
 Instead, consider pulling over and contacting the authorities.
-Police personnel have better tactics on how to deal with aggressive drivers, and there are laws put in place to protect all road users.
-If there is an instance where you passengers are causing you to feel frustrated.
+Police personnel has better tactics on how to deal with aggressive drivers, and there are laws put in place to protect all road users.
+If there is an instance where your passengers are causing you to feel frustrated.
 Instead of letting the frustration pile up, calmly remind your passengers to avoid “back seat driving” (where they are telling you what you should and shouldn’t do on the road).
 Even if you have to pull over, make sure that you pull over safely and address any issues before resuming driving.